 You may not have realized that most barbecue sauce recipes are naturally vegan (the words barbecue and vegan don’t typically go together).
 While we can’t promise that slathering this sauce on tofu will make you forget all about pulled pork and short ribs, it will remind you of your favorite BBQ joint thanks to the savory-sweet combination of brown sugar, paprika, and Worcestershire sauce—which is typically not vegan, so make sure to get an organic and vegan brand (or make your own vegan Worcestershire).
 Get our Barbecue Sauce recipe (and ignore the fact that it is pictured on pulled pork…or just pretend it’s pulled jackfruit!).

-Annie's Organic Vegan Worcestershire Sauce, $3.17 at Thrive Market
+Annie's Organic Vegan Worcestershire Sauce, $3.29 from Thrive Market